 2. There are, also, other trams that travel in FTZ but will eventually venture out to paid zones.
 Travelling on these trams within FTZ are free, but once they went past the FTZ, you will need to pay by tapping your Myki.
 There will be an announcement when they reached the last stop in FTZ (next stop is Zone 1), so you will decide – to alight the tram there, or tap your Myki.
 After alight, change to another tram that is going to your destination.

-You can travel to St Kilda, South Yarra, Fitzroy, Collingwood and the rest of Melbourne from inside FTZ using the.
+You can travel to St Kilda, South Yarra, Fitzroy, Collingwood and the rest of Melbourne from inside FTZ using the normal trams.
 Just remember to tap on your Myki.

-Just to mention a few more-known destinations, they can take you to Belgrave (Puffing Billy), Brighton (Bathing Boxes and Brighton town), Geelong, Croydon (William Ricketts Sanctuary), Echuca, Ballarat (Sovereign Hill), Werribee (Werribee Open Range Zoo).
-Note that some of the destinations require changing to Vline, coaches or shuttle bus.
+Melbourne trams do not venture far out of the city, so metro train is the best way to explore further.
+Just to mention a few more-known destinations, metro train will take you to Belgrave (Puffing Billy), Brighton (Bathing Boxes and Brighton town), Geelong, Croydon (William Ricketts Sanctuary), Echuca, Ballarat (Sovereign Hill), Werribee (Werribee Open Range Zoo).

 Many travelers had vouched self-driving to Great Ocean Road, Philips Island, Mornington Peninsula, Yarra Valley and other day trips.
 It gives the flexibility of traveling out of Melbourne City, but not that recommended for within CBD where parking fees are expensive.